Learning Communities

 First-year students accepted into College of Health and Human Services; Residential

-The Health Connection Learning Community is a residential program for students pursuing a major in nursing, social work, exercise science, or public health.
+The Health Connection Learning Community is a residential program for students pursuing a major in nursing, social work, exercise science, public health, or health systems management.
 Students will live together in the same residence hall, take classes, participate in community service, and learn together to enhance their understanding of different healthcare and social service disciplines to increase their communication, leadership and teamwork skills so they can function successfully in these settings.
 In addition, individual academic advisement, registration for courses, and faculty support are provided.
-Our overall goal is to provide collaborative teaching services to better prepare each student for possible entry into the four competitive college majors.
+Our overall goal is to provide collaborative teaching services to better prepare each student for possible entry into the competitive college majors.

 Health Connection Learning Community